In the 'EDIT' - 'Settings' - 'Respondents access' tab, you can set cookies, restrict access to the survey and set a password to access the survey.

 The above two cases are rare; the default option is of course that 1KA does not recognise the user of the 1KA installation.
 Turning this option on can have serious consequences.
 If the 'Yes, as data input' option is enabled, the user has additional settings available for Questionnaire Entry.

-4) Password to access the survey
+4) Access with password (password to access the survey)

-Access to the survey can best be restricted via a password.
+Access to the survey can best be restricted via a password in the 'EDIT' - 'Settings' - 'Respondents access' - 'Access with password' tab.
 You can generate multiple passwords and thus create groups of respondents that can be separated in analyses or used as a basis for IF conditions.
 In this case, the password serves as a safeguard to ensure that only those you want to complete the survey do so.
 A single password can be created for all respondents, or a password for each respondent.
 If you want to enter several passwords at once, select the 'Password mass insert' option.
 The use of passwords is only available for users of the 2KA and 3KA packages for individuals, and for users of the business packages for groups

 In the 'PUBLISH' - Invitations' tab, you can also set up personalised codes to access the survey, via the email invitation interface available to users of the 3KA package for individuals, and users of the business packages for groups.
 Usually this code is then used in the email invitation, preferably automatically (in the survey URL) so that it does not need to be entered by the respondent.
 Alternatively, we may ask the respondent to enter the code manually.
 Similarly, the code can be sent in other ways, e.g. in a letter, and the respondents can type it in.
 The generation and use of individual codes is described here.